Azin-kun/IDX-Supabase-Smoothies/README.md

-# Starter React Project for the Supabase Course
+# Supasmoothies

+## Description

+This React project is an application for learning Supabase.
+This project was developed using **Google's Project IDX**, a cloud-based development environment.

-**How to run the starter project:**
+## How to Run the Project

-1. Once downloaded, navigate to the project directory in a terminal and run **npm install** to install all the project dependencies.
+If you want to run this project locally, follow these steps:

+1. **Download the project:** Clone this repository to your computer.
+2. **Install dependencies:** Open a terminal in the project directory and run `npm install`.
-2. In the project directory, run **npm start** to run the app & view it in a browser at [http://localhost:3000](http://localhost:3000).
+3. **Run the app:** Run `npm start` to start the development server.
+The app will open in your browser at [http://localhost:3000](http

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+://localhost:3000).

+## Technologies Used

+- React
+- React Router DOM
+- Supabase
+- **Project IDX**